 R Markdown supports a variety of languages through the use of knitr language engines.
-One such engine is the stan engine, which allows users to write Stan programs directly in their R Markdown documents by setting the language of the chunk to stan.
+Where users wish to write Stan programs as chunks directly in R Markdown documents there are three options:

 ```{stan, output.var="model"}